 What is forex?

-If you've ever gone on holiday and exchanged say, dollars for euros, then you've participated in the forex market.
+If you've ever gone on holiday and exchanged say, pounds for euros, then you've participated in the forex market.
 Simply put:

 Forex is how individuals and businesses convert one currency to another.

 Forex, also known as foreign exchange, FX or the currency market, is the largest financial market in the world.
 On average over $5 trillion worth of transactions take place every day.
 That's around 100 times more than the New York Stock Exchange (NYSE) - the world's biggest stock exchange.